-A 2017 study by the Institute for Justice (IJ) found that Wisconsin licenses 42 of the 102 lowand medium-wage occupations selected for the study.2 The report ranked Wisconsin as the 36^{th} most broadly and onerously licensed state in the nation and the 42nd most burdensome.
-According to the IJ report-Licensed to Work, 2nd Edition-Wisconsin's licensing laws require, on average, \$259 in fees, 214 days of education and experience, and around one exam.2 A report published by the Reason Foundation in 2007 ranked Wisconsin as the 9th highest state in the nation to license the most job categories, only behind California, Connecticut, Maine, New Hampshire, Arkansas, Michigan, Rhode Island, and New Jersey.6
+A 2017 study by the Institute for Justice (IJ) found that Wisconsin licenses 42 of the 102 low-and medium-wage occupations selected for the study.
+The report ranked Wisconsin as the $36^{\rm th}$ most broadly and onerously licensed state in the nation and the 42nd most burdensome.
+According to the IJ report-Licensed to Work, 2nd Edition-Wisconsin's licensing laws require, on average, \$259 in fees, 214 days of education and experience, and around one exam.2 A report published by the Reason Foundation in 2007 ranked Wisconsin as the 9th highest state in the nation to license the most job categories, only behind California, Connecticut, Maine, New Hampshire, Arkansas, Michigan, Rhode Island, and New Jersey.

-42 42nd 36th Number of lower-income ccupations licensed Most burdensome licensing laws Most broadly and onerously licensed state
+Wisconsin's National Rankings 42 42nd 36th Number of lower-income occupations licensed Most burdensome licensing laws Most broadly and onerously licensed state Source: Institute for Justice, License to Work 2nd Edition